-Mrs. Hollis-Billing-The National Association of Spiritualists-Dark Circles.
+Mrs. Hollis-Billing-The National Assoclation of Spiritualists-Dark Circles.

-To the Editor of the Religio-Philosophical Journal: It will, I am sure, interest your readers to know that prior to Mrs. Hollis-Billing's departure from among us, she was presented with an address, a copy of which I send you, signed by twenty representative names on behalf of the great body of English Spiritualists whose sympathy and good wishes Mrs. Billing enjoys.
+To the Editor of the Religio-Philosophical Journal: It will, I am sure, interest your readers to know that prior to Mrs. Holis-Billing's departure from among us, she was presented with an address, a copy of which I send you, signed by twenty representative names on behalf of the great body of English Spirituslists whose sympathy and good wishes Mrs. Billing enjoys.
 This address was presented at a public meeting over which I had the honor to preside, and which was the most influential and representative gathering of Spiritualists that I have seen for a long time.
-I have the pleasure to send you a detailed account of that meeting, trusting that you will select therefrom any words that may interest your readers.
-You will see that there was much heartiness and unanimity pervading the meeting, and that universal good wishes for Mrs. Billing's safe journey and speedy return, were expressed.

-Mrs. Billing came to us at a time when Mrs. hilling came to us at a time when Spiritualism was suffering from that general depression which has beset the movement in your country as well as in our own, and which seems of late to have settled with baleful shadow on all things human.
-We were depressed and divided amongst ourselves.
-A paralysis had seized upon our efforts, or, at least, it required more than usually strenuous exertion to make head-way against opposition.
-Instead of peace we had a sword; instead of harmonious efstead of peaceful development and progress, it needed all our efforts to neutralize the effects of discord and repeated exposure of fraud in connection with the most widely known phenomenal side of the subject.
+I have the pleasure to send you a detailed ac count of that meeting trusting that you will select therefrom any words that may interest your readers.
+You will see that there was much heartiness and unanimity pervading the meeting and that universal good wishes for Mrs. Billing's safe journey and speedy return, were expressed Mrs. Billing came to us at a time when Spiritualism was suffering from that gener-al depression which has beset the movement al depression which has beset the movement in your country as well as in our own, and which seems of late to have settled with baleful shadow on all things human.
+We were depressed and divided amengst ourselves.
+A paralysis had seized upon our efforts, or, at least, it required more than usually strenuous exertion to make headway against opposition.
+Instead of peace we had a sword; instead of harmonious efforts we had distraction and dissension: inforts we had distraction and dissension; instead of peaceful development and progress. it needed all our efforts to neutralize the effects of discord and repeated exposure of fraud in connection with the most wide ly known phenomenal side of the subject.
 The Slade case had left in the public mind a certain very unjust, but not less decided opinion adverse to Spiritualism.
-We had opposition to contend with from without dissension within our ranks, and superad-ded was the general feeling of depression that sensitives know when discord is in the air.
+We had opposition to contend with from without dissension within our ranks, and superad-ded was the general feeling of depression that sensitives know when discord is in make matters any better.

-During all the time that Mrs. Billing has been with us that condition of distress has remained unchanged; and the late melan-choly event at our association-the seizing choly event at our association-the seizing of the spirit form-has not contributed to make matters any better.
+During all the time that Mrs. Billing has been with us that condition of distress has remained unchanged; and the late melancholyevent at our association-the seizing of the spirit form-has not contributed to

-Nevertheless Mrs. Billing has continued quietly and unobtrusively working through all, and her harmonious relations with all parties were fitly testified to by the presence of a very representative body at her farewell soirce.
-It would indeed have been difficult to gather such a body of Spiritualists as voluntarily assembled there on any other similar accasion just now.
-No doubt there are speakers who would command a large are speakers who would command a large audience from their own following, but this meeting was not confined to any section of opinion.
-It was thoroughly representative.
+Nevertheless Mrs. Billing has continued quietly and unobtrusively working through all, and her harmonious relations with all parties were fitly testified to by the presence of a very representative body at her farewell It would indeed have been difficult to gather such a body of Spiritualists as voluntarily assembled there on any other similar eccasion just now.
+No doubt there are speakers who would command a large audience from their own following, but this meeting was not confined to any section of opinion.
+It was thoroughly repre-